 Shenandoah National Park has no shortage of hiking trails.
 The trails of Shenandoah range from very easy, ADA-accessible to day-long, strenuous hikes.
 Since we stay at the Skyland resort, we tend to complete the hikes in about a ten-mile range between our rooms and Big Meadows.
+Mountains on the East Coast are not as tall as others, but they still offer excellent vistas at the top.

 Our party consisted of 5 children from ages 2 to 10, six adults between 35 and 45 and eight adults between 60 and 85.
 With such a wide range of ages and abilities, each person joined in on the hikes s/he was most interested in or comfortable with.